Adelaide Hospital (Dublin)

-The Adelaide Hospital (Ospidéal Adelaide) was a general and teaching hospital in Peter Street, Dublin, Ireland.
+The Adelaide Hospital (Ospidéal Adelaide) was a general and teaching hospital in No 22 to 28 Peter Street, Dublin, Ireland.
 It was absorbed into the Tallaght Hospital in June 1998.

 History

-The hospital, which was originally named Adelaide Institution & Protestant Hospital, intended only for Protestant patients, was founded by Dr. Albert Jasper Walsh (1815–1880) when he was just 26 years old, in 1839.
+The hospital, which was originally named Adelaide Institution & Protestant Hospital, intended only for Protestant patients, was founded by Dr Albert Jasper Walsh (1815–1880) when he was just 26 years old, in 1839.
 It was named after Adelaide, wife of William IV.
-The well-known physicians John T. Kirby and Maurice Colles were honorary surgeons.
+The well-known physicians John T Kirby and Maurice Colles were honorary surgeons.
 Its first premises was at 43 Bride Street and it continued there until 1846.
 It was then closed for a time and, after new funding was secured, re-opened in Peter Street in 1858, close to two existing schools of medicine.
 One of these, the Ledwich School, was incorporated into the hospital in 1894.
 The founder of the Sunbeam House, Lucinda Sullivan, served as the first lady superintendent of the hospital from 1872 to 1875.